Harsha: Religion and religious policy

 Like many other ancient Indian rulers, Harsha was eclectic in his religious views and practices.
-His seals describe his ancestors as worshippers of the Hindu sun god, Surya, his elder brother as a Buddhist, and himself as a Shaivite Hindu.
+His seals describe his ancestors as worshippers of the sun god, Surya, his elder brother as a Buddhist, and himself as a Shaivite.
 His land grant inscriptions describe him as Parama-maheshvara (supreme devotee of Shiva).
-His court poet Bana also describes him as a Shaivite Hindu.
+His court poet Bana also describes him as a Shaivite.

 Harsha's play Nāgānanda tells the story of the Bodhisattva Jīmūtavāhavana, and the invocatory verse at the beginning is dedicated to the Buddha, described in the act of vanquishing Māra (so much so that the two verses, together with a third, are also preserved separately in Tibetan translation as the *Mārajit-stotra).
 Shiva's consort Gauri plays an important role in the play, and raises the hero to life using her divine power.

 According to the Chinese Buddhist traveler Xuanzang, Harsha was a devout Buddhist.
 Xuanzang states that Harsha banned animal slaughter for food, and built monasteries at the places visited by Gautama Buddha.
 He erected several thousand 100-feet high stupas on the banks of the Ganges river, and built well-maintained hospices for travellers and poor people on highways across India.
 He organized an annual assembly of global scholars, and bestowed charitable alms on them.
 Every five years, he held a great assembly called Moksha.
 Xuanzang also describes a 21-day religious festival organized by Harsha in Kanyakubja; during this festival, Harsha and his subordinate kings performed daily rituals before a life-sized golden statue of the Buddha.

-Since Harsha's records describe him as a Shaivite Hindu, his conversion to Buddhism would have happened, if at all, in the later part of his life.
+His conversion to Buddhism would have happened, if at all, in the later part of his life.
 Even Xuanzang states that Harsha patronised scholars of all religions, not just Buddhist monks.
-According to historians such as S. R. Goyal and S. V. Sohoni, Harsha was personally a Shaivite Hindu and his patronage of Buddhists misled Xuanzang to portray him as a Buddhist.
+According to historians such as S. R. Goyal and S. V. Sohoni, Harsha was personally a Śaiva and his patronage of Buddhists misled Xuanzang to portray him as a Buddhist.